Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -History of liver transplant

--Endocrine conditions: the placenta and body changes of pregnancy change how a woman’s body regulates blood sugar, responds to physiologic stress, and utilizes vitamins.
+-Endocrine conditions: the placenta and body changes of pregnancy change how the body regulates blood sugar, responds to physiologic stress, and utilizes vitamins.

 -Diabetes mellitus